hgoldfish/qtnetworkng/docs/references.rst

     Waiting event.
 If this ``Event`` is not set, and the parameter ``blocking`` is true, block current coroutine until this event is set.
 Otherwise returns immediately.

-    Returns the value sent by other coroutine.
+    Return the value sent by other coroutine.
 If failed, construct a value usning default constructor.

 .. method:: void set()